 Here are the different credentials that you can generate in your App and how to use them:

-- A set of user Access Tokens: In general, Access Tokens represent the user that you are making the request on behalf of.
+- User Access Tokens: In general, Access Tokens represent the user that you are making the request on behalf of.
 The ones that you can generate via the developer portal represent the user that owns the App.
 You will use these to authenticate requests that require OAuth 1.0a User Context.
 If you would like to make requests on behalf of another user, you will need to use the 3-legged OAuth flow for them to authorize you.

-App only Access Token: You will use this token when making a request to an endpoint that requires OAuth 2.0 Bearer Token.
+App only Access Token: You will use this token when making a request to an endpoint that requires OAuth 2.0 App-Only.